 The competition is open to all current law students and recent law school graduates (graduated within the last year).
-We will be announcing our winner in April 2021 and the winner will not only receive a $500 prize, but will have the opportunity to be published in Volume IIII of the Howard Human & Civil Rights Law Review!
+We will be announcing our winner in April 2022 and the winner will not only receive a $500 prize, but will have the opportunity to be published in Volume VI of the Howard Human & Civil Rights Law Review!

 Page limit - The text of the Note (excluding endnotes) should not exceed 20 pages, double-spaced.